 I do believe that Weber makes some of the best quality propane/charcoal grills on the market and have done for decades.
 However, at this moment in time, with the first version of the SmokeFire pellet grills, I believe they need to look again at the design and re-engineer them.
 Once Weber has done that and there is sufficient feedback from owners and the wider pellet grill owner community that the issues have been corrected I will happily add in/update more information above.
 However, as of right now, I do not believe that the SmokeFire pellet grills can be recommended.
 At this price point, you could get a large WiFi 36 Camp Chef Woodwind pellet grill with either a Sear Box or Side Kick propane attachment which are proven/reliable units.
 Hopefully, Weber takes the issues customers are experiencing with the SmokeFire pellet grills on board and use that feedback to come back with a best in a class pellet grill.

 That it!
 Thanks for reading.
 I have lots of other posts about many different makes and models of pellet grills.
-Please review my wood pellet grill/smoker guide. 🙂
+For instance, you may want to review my Weber vs Traeger article.
+However, there are lots more to read/watch in my wood pellet grill/smoker guide. 🙂